photoprism/photoprism-docs/docs/getting-started/index.md

 ## System Requirements ##

 We recommend hosting PhotoPrism on a server with **at least 2 cores**, **3 GB of physical memory**, and a 64-bit operating system.
-Beyond these minimum requirements, the amount of RAM should match the number of cores.
+Beyond these minimum requirements, the amount of RAM should [match the number of CPU cores](troubleshooting/performance.md#memory).
 RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.

 If your server has [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily